sayme/SimpleImageCropper/README.md

 SimpleImageCropper (v1.0)

-A very light weight php library for cropping and resizing images.
+A light weight php library for cropping and resizing images.